backtrace-labs/backtrace-morgue/README.md

 Usage: morgue similarity <[universe]/project> [filter expression]
     [--threshold=N]     The minimum length of the callstack for groups to consider for similarity analysis.
+    [--truncate=N]      Shorten the callstack before comparing.
-    [--intersect=N]     The minimum number of common symbols between two groups.
+    [--intersection=N]  The minimum number of common symbols between two groups.
     [--distance=N]      The maximum acceptable edit distance between two groups.
     [--fingerprint=N]   A fingerprint to compute similarity to.
+If omitted, a project summary will be computed instead.
+    [--json]            Return the JSON result of the similarity request.
 ```

 ### invite